What To Know About Modifying And Ending Alimony

 - Any other factors deemed relevant by the court

-The court will not consider the assets that were divided during the marriage for the purposes of determining the ability of the person who pays alimony to be able to continue to pay support after he or she is retired.
+The court will not consider the assets that were divided during the divorce for the purposes of determining the ability of the person who pays alimony to be able to continue to pay support after he or she is retired.

 Spousal support may be modified upon a change in circumstances.
 This usually applies when someone loses a job or suffers a major illness and is no longer able to work.
 Alimony may also be modified if the person who receives support has a significant increase in income where the payment of support is no longer needed.
 These are the factors that the court will consider in determining whether alimony should be modified: